 You also need to pay attention to how you press the valves.
 Try to push the valve straight down with the cushions of your fingers.
 While blowing, always ensure that your nails do not touch the finger button and joints.

-It is true that practicing good embouchures will perfect your trumpeting skills.
+It is true that practicing good embouchure will perfect your trumpeting skills.
 However, how you structure your training session will also affect the level of mastery you will attain within a particular period.
-It is advisable that you engage in short daily training rather than long weekly practice moments.
-In addition, you need to balance your practice with enough rest once you feel that your chops are exhausted.
+It is advisable that you engage in short daily training sessions rather than long practice sessions only once a week.
+In addition, you need to balance your practice with enough rest once you feel that your muscles are exhausted.

 TrumpetHub.com is a participant of the Amazon Services LLC Associates Program, an affiliate advertising program.
 Links marked with an asterisk (*) are affiliate links.
 If you buy a product through an affiliate link, we will get a small commission without extra cost to you.
 This helps us earn an income off the free content we provide to you.
 Thank you for your support!